The Budapest Parliament, located in Pest along the Danube, is one of the iconic monuments of the Hungarian capital!

 We also spotted an interesting package for a visit of Buda and Pest in half a day:

-a guided tour of the main sights of Budapest (with bus transfer) and of the Parliament each morning from 9:30 to 13:00 (pick up at your hotel).
+A guided tour of the main sights of Budapest (with bus transfer) and visit of the Parliament.

 Discover the beautiful architecture of the Parliament of Budapest seen from the sky, filmed majestically by a drone on this video: